David Sinclair’s 2024 Anti-Aging Supplement Protocol

 Just like Brain Brands, David Sinclair cares about health.
 You already know how mushroom coffee can benefit you, so today we’re going to talk about what Dr. David Sinclair does to stay healthy.

-Dr. David Sinclair’s 2024 anti-aging regimen comprises a meticulously crafted combination of supplements, featuring the following components:
+Dr. David Sinclair’s 2024 anti-aging regimen comprises a meticulously crafted combination of supplements.
+Let’s take a look at his regimen.

 • Fisetin: 500 mg